Jennifer88huang/pulsar/site2/docs/functions-overview.md

 ![Pulsar Functions word count example](assets/pulsar-functions-word-count.png)

-If you were writing the function in [Java](functions-api.md#functions-for-java) using the [Pulsar Functions SDK for Java](functions-api.md#java-sdk-functions), you could write the function like below:
+If you were writing the function in [Java](functions-api.md#functions-for-java) using the [Pulsar Functions SDK for Java](functions-api.md#java-sdk-functions), you can write the function as follows:

 ```java
 package org.example.functions;